 Oklahoma City, OK 73134

-Re: Processing of East Cameron Block 129 production at the Blue Water Gas Processing Plant (“Blue WaterGas Processing Plant”) located in Acadia Parish, Louisiana.
+Re: Processing of East Cameron Block 129 production at the Blue Water Gas Processing Plant (“Blue Water Plant”) located in Acadia Parish, Louisiana.

 Gentlemen:

-Outlined below is Enron America Corp.’s (“EA”) understanding of the processing arrangement between Louis Dreyfus Natural Gas (“LDNGC”) and EA for LDNGC’s wellhead production transported to the Blue Water Plant that is delivered into Tennessee Gas Pipeline Company’s (“TGPL”) gas pipeline system at the East Cameron Block 129 wellhead production platform.
-Reference is here made to the appropriate Gas Processing Agreement – Blue Water Gas Processing Plant between an owner of the Blue WaterGas Processing Plant and EA (the Blue Water Plant Gas Processing Agreement" covering the processing of certain gas which EA causes to be delivered the Blue Water Plant.
+Outlined below is Enron North America Corp.’s (“ENA”) understanding of the processing arrangement between Louis Dreyfus Natural Gas (“LDNGC”) and ENA for LDNGC’s wellhead production transported to the Blue Water Plant that is delivered into Tennessee Gas Pipeline Company’s (“TGPL”) gas pipeline system at the East Cameron Block 129 wellhead production platform.
+Reference is here made to that certain Gas Processing Agreement – Blue Water Gas Processing Plant between an owner of the Blue Water Plant and ENA (the “Blue Water Plant Gas Processing Agreement") covering the processing of certain gas which ENA causes to be delivered the Blue Water Plant.

-Term: January 1, 2000 through March 1, 2001.
+Term: January 1, 2001 through March 31, 2001.

-Assignment of Processing Rights: LDNGC hereby assigns to EA all processing rights relative to the gas that is delivered into the TGPL gas pipeline system at the East Cameron Block 129 wellhead production platform during the term provided above.
-LDNGC specifically gives ENA the right to sell any liquids and liquefiable hydrocarbons recovered at the Blue Water Plant that is attributable to LDNGC’s East Cameron Block 129 production.
+Assignment of Processing Rights: LDNGC hereby assigns to ENA all processing rights relative to LDNGC’s gas that is delivered into the TGPL gas pipeline system at the East Cameron Block 129 wellhead production platform during the term provided above.
+LDNGC specifically gives ENA the right to sell any liquids and liquefiable hydrocarbons recovered at the Blue Water Plant that are attributable to LDNGC’s East Cameron Block 129 production.

-EA shall cause LDNGC’s East Cameron Block 129 production to be processed for the extraction of liquids and liquefiable hydrocarbons at the Blue Water Plant and EA shall be responsible for selling the liquefiable hydrocarbons and PVR deliveries in arranging LDNGC’s East Cameron Block 129 production to be processed at the Blue Water Plant.
-LDNGC will have 100% of its East Cameron Block 129 production available for sale at the East Cameron Block 129 wellhead production platform, and will keep EA informed of any nomination changes timely so that EA can adjust and balance its PVR nominations to TGPL.
+ENA shall cause LDNGC’s East Cameron Block 129 production to be processed for the extraction of liquids and liquefiable hydrocarbons at the Blue Water Plant and ENA shall be responsible for selling the liquefiable hydrocarbons and PVR deliveries in arranging for LDNGC’s East Cameron Block 129 production to be processed at the Blue Water Plant.
+LDNGC will have 100% of its East Cameron Block 129 production available for sale at the East Cameron Block 129 wellhead production platform, and will keep ENA informed of any nomination changes timely so that ENA can adjust and balance its PVR nominations to TGPL.

-ENA shall pay LDNGC one hundred percent (100%) of the ENA net proceeds received by EA for the sale of liquids and liquefiable hydrocarbons recovered at the Blue Water Plant that are attributable to LDNGC’s East Cameron Block 129 production, where “net proceeds” mean the difference between the gross receipts EA receives for the sale of product’s attributable to LDNGC’s East Cameron Block 129 production and the fractionation costs together with all actual costs incurred by EA in purchasing and delivering MMBtu’s equivalent to the fuel, liquids and liquefiable hydrocarbon shrinkage associated with the processing of LDNGC’s East Cameron Block 129 production at Blue WaterGas Processing Plant (or causing such to happen).
-In the event that the net profits are negative with regard to any period, LDNGC will be obligated to reimburse EA any moneys with regard thereto.
+ENA shall pay LDNGC one hundred percent (100%) of the ENA net proceeds received by ENA for the sale of liquids and liquefiable hydrocarbons recovered at the Blue Water Plant that are attributable to LDNGC’s East Cameron Block 129 production, where “net proceeds” mean the difference between the gross receipts ENA receives for the sale of product’s attributable to LDNGC’s East Cameron Block 129 production and the fractionation costs together with all actual costs incurred by ENA in purchasing and delivering MMBtu’s equivalent for fuel, liquids and liquifiable hydrocarbon shrinkage associated with the processing of LDNGC’s East Cameron Block 129 production at Blue Water Plant (or causing such to happen).
+In the event that the net proceeds are negative with regard to any period, LDNGC will be obligated to reimburse ENA any moneys with regard thereto.

 ENA shall remit payments to LDNGC within ten (10) business days after ENA receives the Blue Water Plant monthly gas processing settlement statements and payments for the sale of any liquids and liquefiable hydrocarbons that are attributable to LDNGC’s East Cameron Block 129 production for such month.
+LDNGC shall remit payments to ENA for any amounts owed in accordance with Paragraph 4 within ten (10) business days after LDNGC receives ENA’s invoice for such amounts.

 If the foregoing is in accordance with your understanding of the processing arrangements please execute below.
 Please feel free to call me should you have any questions.

 Sincerely,